Obando Fertility Rites: Saint Paschal

-During the 18th century, the Franciscan missionaries built the town church and introduced the veneration of Saint Paschal Baylon.
-His surname, Baylon, was taken to mean "one who likes dancing", ultimately derived from the Spanish bailar, the verb form of "dance".
-Like St. Clare, he also became the patron saint of fertility, wealth and abundance.
+During the 18th century, the Franciscan missionaries built the town church and introduced the veneration of St. Paschal Baylón.
+His surname, Baylón, was taken to mean "one who likes dancing", ultimately derived from the Spanish bailar ("to dance").
+Like St. Clare, the saint also became a patron invoked for fertility, wealth, and abundance.

-An anecdote tells of how a childless couple from the neighbouring town of Hagonoy met a youth selling crabs.
+An anecdote tells of how a childless couple from the neighboring town of Hagonoy met a youth selling crabs.
 The young man told the couple to visit Obando and participate in the rites to ameliorate their condition.
-Upon entering Obando Church, the couple were amazed by the sight of Saint Paschal's image, for its face looked exactly like the young crab vendor.
+Upon entering Obando Church, the couple was amazed by the sight of St. Paschal's image, for its face looked exactly like the young crab vendor.
 This is the origin of St. Paschal's patronage of childless couples who wish to have children, particularly sons.

 Our Lady of Salambáo

-On 19 June 1763, the image of Our Lady of Salambáo (formal title: "Our Lady of Immaculate Conception of Salambáo"), was the last saint whose cultus was introduced to Obando.
-Legend tells of three fishermen named Juan, Julián, and Diego dela Cruz caught the Virgin Mary's image in their salambáw, a fishing net supported with bamboo crosspieces and mounted on a raft.
+On 19 June 1763, Our Lady of Salambáo (formal title: "Our Lady of the Immaculate Conception of Salambáo") was the last saint whose cultus was introduced to Obando.

+Legend tells of three fishermen named Juan, Julián, and Diego de la Cruz, who caught the Virgin Mary's image in their salambáw, a fishing net supported with bamboo crosspieces and mounted on a raft.
 They were fishing at a place known as Hulingduong, Binwangan (now part of Malabon), and when they decided to bring the image to the neighbouring town of Navotas, their boat suddenly grew heavy and immobile.
-When they eventually decided to bring the image to Obando, their boat quickly lightened and became easy to paddle.
+When they eventually decided to bring the image to Obando instead, their boat quickly lightened and became easy to row.
 This was taken a sign that the Virgin wanted to be enshrined in Obando Church.
-She is still venerated there as the local patroness of fishing and of good harvests.
+She is venerated there as the local patroness of fishing and good harvests.

-Ban and post-War revival
+Ban and post-war revival

-During the Second World War, the church and a large portion of Obando were ravaged by fire; included amongst the damaged property were the images of the three patron saints.
+During World War II, the church and a large portion of Obando were ravaged by fire; included amongst the damaged property were the images of the three patron saints.
 A few years after the war's end, both the Archbishop of Manila and the vicar of Obando Church forbade the fertility dance due to its pagan origins.
 During the prohibition, normal religious processions were still held on the triduum, but without the lively street dancing.

 In 1972, parish priest Rev. Fr.
-Rome R. Fernández and the Komisyon ng Kalinangan (Commission on Culture) of Obando helped in having the ban lifted and in reviving the ancient dance ritual, which is still practised to this day.
+Rome R. Fernández and the Komisyon ng Kalinangan (Commission on Culture) of Obando helped in having the ban lifted and in reviving the ancient dance ritual, which is still practiced to this day.

+A contingent representing this festival took part in the celebrations of the 1998 Philippine Centennial.